AntouanK/interpreter/README.md

 interpreter
 ===========

-An Angular service to used for i18n/l10n
+An Angular service to used for i18n/l10n ( IE9+ right now )

 > [WIP] website and API documentation
 >